Overview

 Bulk Storage Facility Construction performs best when the project team makes decisions in the right order.
 Our process keeps scheduling, constructability, and owner priorities visible as the work moves from planning into field execution.

-Deliver surfaces, access systems, and service areas
+Deliver paved surfaces, access systems, containment structures, and service areas in sequence

-Bring support buildings and utilities online
+Bring support buildings, utilities, gate systems, and perimeter controls online

-Turn over the property for active storage use
+Turn over the property for active storage use with TCEQ, EARC, and Hays County permit closeout confirmed

 Best Fit